tytydraco/yessleep/out/FINAL_UPDATE_I_followed_the_buried_train_tracks_into_the_woods_I_wish_I_hadnt.md

 *Lippincott Asylum for the Criminally Insane.*

 My blood ran cold.
-I’d never heard of the place before, and a quick Google search on my phone didn’t turn up any results, but the name sent a chill down my spine.
-This wasn’t just an old building—this was a place where people had been locked away, forgotten, and left to rot.
+I’d never heard of the place before, but the name sent a chill down my spine.
+This wasn't just an old building—this was a place where people had been locked away, forgotten, and left to rot.

 The tracks led straight through a wide gap in the stone foundation to what was once a large square room.
 I could see remnants of a tile floor under the loose dirt on the ground, and at the far end was a giant hulking mass, covered nearly completely by dead leaves and vines.